 HN: Was that that the first video you shot?

-TH: When just started we did release some songs…that are no longer in existence.
+TH: When we had just started we did release some songs…that are no longer in existence.
 They are in a safe somewhere.
 Gringotts bank.
 We did a video for that, which we also directed ourselves, which was equally strange.

 SF: It played on the theme of ‘aerobics’.
 We were all in tennis gear.